ThomasSonnerstam/Fuzzy-Memory/README.md

 - HTML
 - CSS
 - JavaScript
+- Frustration

 ## INSTALLATION

 - Clone this repository.
 - Open the folder in your code editor of choice.
 - Open ```index.html``` in your browser or via code editor extensions (i.e Live Server within Visual Studio Code).
 - You're now able to browse the web page and play the game.

 ## HOW TO PLAY